 The participants co-locate their senior staff and other departments.
 There is a premium put on information flow and collaboration.
-In theory these steps create an environment conducive to fewer mistakes and misunderstandings, because everybody knows what everyone else is doing.
-They are sharing information far in advance to avoid surprises and late changes.
+In theory these steps create an environment conducive to fewer mistakes and misunderstandings, because everybody knows more about what everyone else is doing.
+All are sharing information far in advance to avoid surprises and late changes.
 And the number one idea is not to have anybody's interests left out of key decisions.
-As those calls are being made, they should accommodate the important interests of all of the players.
+As those calls are being made, determinations should accommodate important interests of all of the players.

-The common risk allocation element is the diminution of the possibility of change orders and claims among the owner, designer and contractor.
+With IPD there is the prospect of reduced numbers and magnitude of change orders and claims among the owner, designer, and contractor.
 Liabilities that flow from joint decisions are borne jointly; often the parties are absolved of specific liability except for intentional misconduct or gross negligence.
-The compensation schemes vary, but one common IPD feature is that the owner bears all direct costs (inclusive of local overhead) with the three companies' profit margins being placed in a pool, to be shared in the case of on-budget performance or to be consumed in the case of overruns.
-The owner thus bears the full risk of costs that exceed the pool and any other incentive sources.
+The compensation schemes vary, but one common IPD feature is that the owner bears all direct costs (inclusive of local overhead) with the three companies' margins for profit and other overhead being placed in a pool, to be shared in the case of on-budget performance or to be consumed in the case of overruns.
+The designer and builder might lose their margins, but it is the owner that thus bears the full risk of costs that exceed the pool and any other incentive sources.